JP Dellacamera

+Early life

+Dellacamera grew up in Waltham, Massachusetts and graduated from Waltham High School in 1970.
+He studied broadcasting at Grahm Junior College and spent much of the 1970s as a minor league hockey announcer.
+In 1982, he got his start as a soccer announcer with the Pittsburgh Spirit of the Major Indoor Soccer League.

 Commentary career

+Minor League Hockey

+Considered the "Godfather of Erie, Pennsylvania Hockey Broadcasters", Dellacamera was the first hockey radio announcer in the Erie when hired by the Erie Blades ahead of the team's first season in 1975 as the public relations director and broadcaster.
+Previously, Dellacamera had been in the North American Hockey League (1973–1977) with the Long Island Cougars, and accepted the Blades job after the Cougars ceased operations.

+Dellacamera called Blades games on WLKK from 1975 to 1982.
+Blades' public address announcer and back-up radio broadcaster John Leisering took over broadcast duties for Dellacamera when he left for the Pittsburgh Spirit.

 Soccer

 In the 1980s, Dellacamera was the play-by-play announcer for broadcasts of the original Major Indoor Soccer League on ESPN and FNN-Score.

-He is an ESPN and ABC's play-by-play announcer for their coverage of international soccer, and has been calling the sport for nearly 30 years.
-Dellacamera did not call the 2006 World Cup final, with Dave O'Brien replacing him, but has teamed with Tommy Smyth to become the lead radio commentary team for the 2010 and 2014 World Cups for ESPN Radio.
+He was ESPN and ABC's play-by-play announcer for their coverage of international soccer, and has been calling the sport for nearly 30 years.
+Dellacamera did not call the 2006 World Cup, with Dave O'Brien replacing him, but teamed with Tommy Smyth to become the lead radio commentary team for the 2010 and 2014 World Cups for ESPN Radio.

-His most famous assignments include the 1999 UEFA Champions League Final and 1999 Women's World Cup final between the United States, and China.
+His most famous assignments include eight UEFA Champions League finals and the 1999 FIFA Women's World Cup final between the United States and China.
 That match ended in a 0–0 tie after regulation, with the U.S. women winning in a penalty kick shootout 5–4 ("The shot-save, Scurry!" was one of Dellacamera's most memorable calls from that day's shootout, coming from U.S. goalkeeper Briana Scurry's save on China's third kick of the shootout).
 He has also called numerous United States' World Cup qualifiers, including Paul Caligiuri's famed 1989 "Shot Heard Round the World" goal against Trinidad & Tobago.

 In 2001, he was the lead play-by-play announcer for the WUSA national broadcasts on TNT and CNN/SI.
 Dellacamera was NBC's play-by-play voice for soccer at the 2004 Summer Olympics, where he did both the men's and women's tournaments.
 He also did play-by-play for the New York Red Bulls on MSG Network for several years.

 Dellacamera was the first host of ESPN's PressPass alongside analysts Tommy Smyth and Eddie Mighten.
 The show airs on ESPN's African, Pacific Rim, and Middle East channels, in addition to ESPN360.
 Dellacamera has been replaced by Derek Rae, and Mighten has been replaced by Janusz Michallik.